lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-7. Configure the output format to use the output precision and memory layout that we expect for results.
+7. The output format is configured to use the output precision and memory layout that is expect for results from the model being used.

 ```cpp
         _output->setPrecision(Precision::FP32);